-ASCA School Counselor Education/Preparation Program Standards FAQs
+ASCA National Recognition for School Counselor Preparation Programs FAQs

 ASCA recognizes that school counselors are educators and thus require knowledge and competency in student learning.
 For example, the CAEP guidelines for SPA programs are grounded in the InTASC principles for teacher standards, including The Learner and Learning, Content, Instructional Practice, and Professional Responsibility.
 The four principles are founded on strong consensus on critical topics that can be applied across all specialty education areas, including how students learn, child and adolescent development, use of assessment to enhance learning, importance of clinical experiences, and knowledge of standards, curriculum, and assessment-based accountability systems.
 ASCA believes that “the learner and learning” is a critical component of school counselor education programs.
 In fact, Standard 1 states: “Candidates demonstrate knowledge of the history of school counseling, and the structure and organization of the American education system.
 Candidates understand the development trajectories of diverse learners in the school environment.”